sterlingphoenix/touchphat-stream/README.md

 ### Configuration Files

 * `streams.dat` - main file containing streams to cycle through.
 * `key_a.dat` through `key_d.dat` - these contain a stream for each corresponding hotkey.
 Separate files (for now) so they can either be included or not in the main list.
+The stream listen in key_a.dat is also designated the default stream, and will be the one played automatically when the program starts.

 Configuration files are basically a comma-separated list with the format